+- Once the capital costs for agroforestry and farm woodland are funded, most of the systems deliver positive long-term economic performance.

-- Shelterbelts perform very well due to the inherent productivity gains for livestock and crops from the amelioration of extreme cold and heat. - Despite the potentially positive impacts of silvopastoral systems based on our modelling, this is the scenario that is least supported by policy payments in England.
-Current policy payments provide farmers with a negligible proportion of the income forgone from establishing a silvopastoral system.
-In contrast, support provides at least a quarter of the income foregone for the shelterbelt and farm woodland scenarios. - The farm type which fared the best was dairy.
+- Shelterbelts perform very well due to the inherent productivity gains for livestock and crops from the amelioration of extreme cold and heat.

+- Despite the potentially positive impacts

+of silvopastoral systems based on our

+modelling, this is the scenario that is least

+supported by policy payments in Scotland.

+Current policy payments provide farmers

+with a negligible proportion of the income

+foregone from establishing a silvopastoral

+system.
+In contrast, support provides at least

+a quarter of the income foregone for the

+shelterbelt and farm woodland scenarios.

+- The farm type which fared the best was dairy.
 There was a particularly striking increase in dairy income with the adoption of shelterbelts.
 This is because the proportional gains to productivity lead to a higher increase in income relative to costs.
-Practical benefits for dairy production include the fact that cows in shade during extreme weather have lower levels of thermal stress and can yield higher levels of milk. - The worst performing but currently best supported system is the establishment of farm woodland.
-This is because the complete loss of agricultural incomes from the area is modelled, combined with high upfront establishment costs and ongoing maintenance costs are not compensated for by the timber income.
-In addition, the evidence base for enhanced productivity from full integration of woodland into the farm system is weak, and therefore not currently included in the model.
-Therefore, without the support payments, conversion of agricultural land to woodland is not an attractive option for most farmers. - Carbon payments and price will have a considerable impact on which kinds of land use are incentivised.
-For the farm woodland and shelterbelt options, reflecting the prices in the Woodland Carbon Code protocols, would help redress the loss of income from agricultural production.
+Practical benefits for dairy production include the fact that cows in shade during extreme weather have lower levels of thermal stress and can yield higher levels of milk.

+- The worst performing but currently best supported system is the establishment of farm woodland.
+This is because the model assumes a complete loss of agricultural incomes from the area, combined with high upfront establishment costs and ongoing maintenance costs that are not compensated for by the timber income.
+The evidence base for enhanced productivity from full integration of woodland into the farm system is still weak, and therefore not currently included in the model.
+Therefore, without the support payments, conversion of agricultural land to woodland is not an attractive option for most farmers.

+- Carbon payments and price will have a considerable impact on which kinds of land use are incentivised.
+For the farm woodland and shelterbelt options, reflecting the prices in the Woodland Carbon Code protocols would help redress the loss of income from agricultural production.